-None of the parties or their attorneys or anybody acting on their behalf will contact jurors after a trial until the jurors have completed their term of service as jurors.
-The court may order exceptions to this rule.
+None of the parties or their attorneys or anybody acting on their behalf shallwill contact jurors after a trial until the jurors have completed their term of service as jurors.
+The court may order exceptions to this rule alternative dispute resolution in various instances, including but not limited to, the instance of a hung jury.